 In addition to the environmental value of using timber, occupants will benefit from the aesthetic of the timber which does not require additional materials to cover it and contributes to a natural, biophilic internal environment, which has been proven to help reduce stress and increase productivity.
 The project also utilises BIM technologies enabling delivery of a Digital Twin for facilities management going forward to manage energy in use.

-This unit will be occupied by Rhenus Logistics with the first building due to complete shortly.
+This unit will be occupied by Rhenus Logistics.
 The unit forms part of a state-of-the-art community friendly campus offering a wide range of warehousing and distribution services.
 As such they will benefit from the latest in robotics, AI and warehouse management systems to provide flexible solutions and control of the supply chain.
 In addition, the development will feature the very latest digital technology and upon completion will be certified BREEAM Outstanding.

 The future of Materials in the Built Environment